-The member may file a written or verbal appeal within 60 calendar days from the date of a notice of adverse benefit decision.
+The member, provider or authorized representative acting on behalf of the member, as permitted by state law, may file an appeal with Humana Healthy Horizons orally or in writing within 60 calendar days from the date on the notice of adverse benefit decision letter.
 Instructions for filing an appeal, along with the mailing address and fax number, are included in the notice.
 Humana Healthy Horizons acknowledges receipt of appeals within 5 calendar days of receipt.
 The appeal is resolved as quickly as the member's health condition requires, but no later than 30 calendar days from the date of Humana Healthy Horizons' receipt of the request.
 Humana Healthy Horizons then mails a letter advising the outcome of the appeal to the member and their authorized representative.

-Humana Healthy Horizons may extend this time frame by up to 14 calendar days if more information is needed to make a determination and extending the time frame is beneficial to the member (i.e., receiving the additional information would likely result in approval of the appeal).
-Humana Healthy Horizons attempts to deliver verbal notice of the need for an extension and deliver written notice within two calendar days of the decision to extend the time frame.
-If the member disagrees with the extension, the member may file a grievance regarding the extension.
-The authorized representative requesting the appeal also may ask Humana Healthy Horizons for an extension.
+Humana Healthy Horizons may extend this time frame by up to 14 calendar days if more information is needed to make a decision and extending the time frame is beneficial to the member (e.g., receiving the additional information would likely result in approval of the appeal).
+OHCA may offer external medical review if certain conditions are met, and the extension may be requested by a member or their representative.
+Humana Healthy Horizons attempts to deliver verbal notice of the need for an extension and we provide written notice within 2 calendar days of the decision to extend the time frame.
+If the member disagrees with the extension, the member may file a grievance.
+The member or authorized representative requesting the appeal also may ask Humana Healthy Horizons for an extension.